 4. Tag and title using your new phrases.

-This includes URLs, image alt tags, page titles (H1) and other headlines, and descriptions.
+This includes URLs, image alt fields, page titles (H1) and other headlines and descriptions.

 5. Use local references.